-- 1. Twist the catch out so that the forward fastener can be lifted from the cutting - 2.
-Move the unit frame backwards so that the tongue of the cutting unit releases its grip on the bar of the unit frame and lift the frame off.
+- Twist the catch out so that the forward fastener can be lifted from the cutting unit. - Move the unit frame backwards so that the tongue of the cutting unit releases its grip on the bar of the unit frame and lift the frame off.

-Attach the parts in the reverse order.
+Assemble the parts in the reverse order.